One Directioners Are Coming For Billie Eilish For Liking A Meme — Is It All A Misunderstanding?

-According to Louis Tomlinson fans, Billie Eilish lived up to her “bad guy” title Saturday night when she liked a meme that appeared to bash Tomlinson in favor of his ex-bandmate Zayn Malik.
+According to Louis Tomlinson fans, Billie Eilish lived up to her “bad guy” title on Saturday night when she liked a meme that appeared to bash Tomlinson in favour of his ex-bandmate Zayn Malik.
 The meme account has since deleted the post, but Twitter is still divided.

 Advertisement